ibmendoza/anchor/README.md

 Use interface, not leaky abstraction
 ------------------------------------

-A CM tool simply invokes the command-line interface (CLI) of a program or runtime (e.g. Bash, Serf, Consul, OpenStack, AWS, gcutil, VBoxManage, etc)
+A CM tool simply invokes the command-line interface (CLI) of a program or runtime (e.g. Bash, Serf, Consul, OpenStack, AWS, gcutil, VBoxManage, etc).

+Chef, Puppet, Ansible and Salt are leaky abstractions like ORM, forever chasing a moving target which is the CLI of programs that actually matter.
+This is the CM version of the subjective debate between ORM and SQL.
+A script-based configuration management tool is in the same vein as the SQL argument.

+Don't mistake my viewpoint.
+If you are fine with your current CM tools, then by all means use it.
+This is not meant to start a senseless flame war.
+As I have said before,

+"Objectivity is falsifiability.
+Subjectivity is individuality".

 GUI is optional
 ---------------